Any dental emergency situation – gum or teeth injury, swelling or jaw pain – can be potentially serious and shouldn’t be ignored.

 Dental Emergency Situations

-If you need out-of-hours help, our experienced expert emergency dentists can provide you with emergency care in any time you feel the need.
-We are here to help you in case of following emergency situations:
+If you need out-of-hours help, our experienced expert Simi Valley emergency dentists can provide you with emergency care at any time you feel the need.
+We are here to help you in case of the following common dental emergencies:

 - Cracked tooth